navPersia/webhook_automation/README.md

 <h1>Webhook raspberry pi docker container repull and buled</h1>

-webhook for automatisation when a new docker get a new image it wil call  web hook on raspberry and that webhook run docker-compose to refresh all images.
+Webhook for automatisation when a new image pushed to dockerhub, it wil call a webhook that is running on raspberry pi and is resposible for run docker-compose to refresh all images.

-we need to install Flask
+First install Flask in raspberry pi
 ```
 python -m pip install Flask
 ```

-copy main.py to raspberry pi onder /home/pi/docker
+Copy main.py to raspberry pi onder /home/pi/docker

-first make a service that call the script
+First make a service that call the script
 ```
 cd /lib/systemd/system/
 sudo nano webhook.service
 ```

-the service definition is as below
+The service definition is as below
 ```
-Unit]
+[Unit]
 Description=webhook to automat get new images by docker-compose
 After=multi-user.target